learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 ### Instructions

 Okay, let's get some practice with logical operators.
-Take a look at the 4th Okay, let's get some practice with logical operators.
-Take a look at the first un-commented out line line in the snippet above.
+Take a look at the first un-commented out line in the snippet above.
 What do you think the expression will return?
 Think it through and come up with an answer, then copy & paste it into your console and hit enter to check whether you're right.
 When you're done with the first expression, work your way down, un-commenting out